MartinPetkov/GCTF2021BeginnersQuestWriteups/15-rev-just-another-keypad/README.md

 ---

 Finally, we have to undo the loop and bit shifts.
-This might sound complicated (and it would be in the general case), but if we remember our analysis of what that loop did, we can realize that we are in fact done, in a sense.
+This might sound complicated (and it would be in the general case), but our analysis of the loop from earlier means we're actually done, in a sense.

 `x` currently represents the correct code, expressed as 4-bit digits from right to left.
-So let's decode it 4 bits at a time and then reverse:
+So let's decode it 4 bits at a time and reverse:

 ```py
 xs = format(x, "064b")